-Vinyl window frames are usually made of polyvinyl chloride (PVC) with ultraviolet light (UV) stabilizers to keep sunlight from breaking down the material.
-This is an amazing choice for those on a tight budget, considering that Vinyl is virtually maintenance-free and very affordable in comparison to other materials.
+Vinyl windows frames are usually made of polyvinyl chloride (PVC) with ultraviolet light (UV) stabilizers to keep sunlight from breaking down the material.
+This is an amazing choice for those on a tight budget, considering that vinyl is virtually maintenance-free and very affordable in comparison to other materials.

 Vinyl window frames also do not require painting and have good moisture resistance.
 Additionally, the hollow cavities of vinyl frames can be filled with insulation, which makes them thermally superior to standard vinyl and wood frames.

 If a minimalistic and inexpensive window frame is what you're looking for, vinyl frames might actually be the best choices for your household.

 Wood is elegant, durable, classic, long-lasting, and greatly loved for its intricate detailing.
 Some have even compared wood window frames to fine wine; meaning it's beauty and appeal increases with age.
 Aside from appearances, wood window frames also insulate relatively well.
 Sadly, they also tend to expand and contract in response to weather conditions.